 Knee Problems: Clients with knee problems may find it more comfortable to place their feet flat on the floor.
-Raising the seat also reduces stress on the knees, since the client doesn't have to bend his or her knees as far.
+Raising the seat also reduces stress on the knees, since the client doesn't have to bend their knees as far.